-After being re-elected in January of 2006, Tom was sworn in at Parliamentary Secretary to the Leader of the Government in the House of Commons and Minister for Democratic Reform.
-He was once again re-elected in May 2011.
-Today, Tom plays an active role in his duties as the Parliamentary Secretary to the Government House Leader, and has a leading role on the Procedure and House Affairs Committee.
+After being re-elected in January of 2006, Tom was sworn in at Parliamentary Secretary to the Leader of the Government in the House of Commons.
+He was once again re-elected in October 2008 and again in May 2011.
+Tom played an active role in his duties as the Parliamentary Secretary to the Government House Leader, and on the Procedure and House Affairs Committee.

 Tom’s busy schedule has included a commitment to community service.
 He has served on the Labatt Brier Committee and the Saskatchewan Roughriders Marketing Board of Directors and has also played key roles with Skate Canada, the Bill Clarke Fundraiser in Support of Parkinson’s Disease and the Peter Gzowski Fundraiser for Literacy.

 When Tom is away from his parliamentary duties, he enjoys working on his golf game.
 Tom currently resides in Regina Beach with his wife Diane.
-He also has two grown sons, Tyler and Ryland, and one granddaughter, Mireya.
+He also has two grown sons, Tyler and Ryland, and two granddaughters.

-After being re-elected in October, 2008, Tom was sworn in as Parliamentary Secretary to the Leader of the Government in the House of Commons, see Parliamentary Secretaries.
+Tom served as Parliamentary Secretary to the Leader of the Government in the House of Commons from 2006 until 2015, see Parliamentary Secretaries.

-He is a member of the Standing Committee on Procedure and House Affairs (PROC) and an associate member of numerous others, see Committees List.
+He was a member of the Standing Committee on Procedure and House Affairs (PROC) between 2006 and 2015, see Committees List.